Do Go On - 536 - FedEx Flight 705

 Oh, yeah.

-storehenge have you said it or i think it's very funny
+Have you said it or I think it's very funny.

-got to watch it for yourself but it's that good and maybe even better often you acting out
+Well, you've got to watch it for yourself, but it's that good and maybe even better.

 Absolutely.